hoodiecrow/ANStoX/README.md

 awk -f anstohtml.awk dict.txt alpha.ans beta.ans >thepage.html
 ```

-In these cases, `` alpha.ans `` and `` beta.ans `` are source files containing documentation tags, test tags, and code tags.
-The code tags are printed to the code file by `` anstocode.awk ``, the test tags to the test file by `` anstotest.awk ``, and the content of the documentation and code tags are printed in different ways to the readme document by `` anstomd.awk `` and to the thedoc document by `` anstotex.awk ``.
+In these cases, `` alpha.ans `` and `` beta.ans `` are source files containing documentation, test tags, and code tags.
+The code tags are printed to the code file by `` anstocode.awk ``, the test tags to the test file by `` anstotest.awk ``, and the documentation and content of the code tags are printed in different ways to the readme document by `` anstomd.awk ``, to the thedoc document by `` anstotex.awk ``, and to the thepage document by `` anstohtml.awk ``.
 The `` dict.txt `` file is a special case which will be explained below.

-Note that the .tex document is incomplete: it needs at least a preamble, which you will have to supply.
+Note that the .tex document is incomplete: it needs at least a preamble and a begin for the document, which you will have to supply.
 It does stick an end document to the end, at least.

 ## Tags
 ### Documentation text

-The `` MD `` tag used to be for documentation text.
-Example:
+The original conception had an `` MD `` tag for documentation text.
+I was already writing this document when I realized that it was better to have the documentation text as free text, without any tags.
+I'm still getting used to it, but it's definitely a change for the better.

 ```
-MD(

 This is a short docu text.
-MD)

 ```

-You would start the block with `` MD `` and an open parenthesis in the leftmost column, then newline and text, newline again and `` MD `` and a closing parenthesis.

-The contents of the `` MD `` tag was processed for styling and output by the `` anstomd.awk `` and `` anstotex.awk `` scripts.
+The documentation text is processed for styling and output by the `` anstomd.awk ``, `` anstotex.awk ``, and `` anstohtml.awk `` scripts.

-Very recently I got tired of having text omitted because I had forgotten to place `` MD `` tags around it.
-So I changed the specification, and the processing, to let any text outside of `` CB `` and `` TT `` tags be documentation text.
-Just put empty lines before and after paragraphs, and in particular end the source file with an empty line (otherwise the last paragraph will vanish).
+Remember to put empty lines before and after paragraphs, otherwise the paragraphs will bleed into each other.

 ### Code